iov-one/docs/docs/iov-core-tutorial/01-introduction.md

 ## Installing Tooling

 You will need node 8+ to run the example client.
-Unless you know what you are doing, stick to even numbered versions (6, 8, 10, ...), the odd numbers are unstable and get deprecated every few weeks it seems.
-For ease of updating later, I advise you to install [nvm](https://github.com/creationix/nvm#installation) and then add the most recent stable version
+Unless you know what you are doing, stick to even numbered versions (6, 8, 10, ...), the odd numbers are unstable and get deprecated every few weeks, it seems.
+For ease of updating later, I advise you to install [nvm](https://github.com/creationix/nvm#installation) and then add the most recent stable version.

 ```sh
 # this install most recent v8 version, use lts/dubnium for v10 track